Coreoz/SWC-class-decorator-plugin/README.md

 ## Description

 This is a WASM plugin for Vite with the help of [vite-react-swc](https://github.com/vitejs/vite-plugin-react-swc) plugin that adds [plume-ts-di](https://github.com/Coreoz/plume-ts-di) needed decorators for dependency injection.

 Class files are transformed to add the class name and the dependencies for the dependency injection to work.
 With this, you don't need to add the typescript transformers to your project.

+This plugin is fully compatible with [plume-ts-di](https://github.com/Coreoz/plume-ts-di) and totally invalidates the need of Typescript transformers.

 ## Example: